PX4/PX4-user_guide/en/peripherals/frsky_telemetry.md

 Pixhawk/PX4 supports D (old) and S (new) FrSky telemetry.
 The table belows all FrSky receivers that support telemetry via a D/S.PORT (in theory all of these should work).

-> **Tip** Note that only the more common D and X series receivers listed below have actually been tested/validated for use with PX4.
-The X-series receivers are recommended!
+> **Tip** Note that the X series receivers listed below are recommended (e.g. XSR, X8R).
+The R and G series have not been tested/validated by the test team, but should work.

 Receiver | Range | Combined output | Digital telemetry input | Dimensions | Weight